Russell Wilson

-Russell Carrington Wilson (born November 29, 1988) is an American professional football quarterback for the New York Giants of the National Football League (NFL).
-He has primarily played for the Seattle Seahawks.
+Russell Carrington Wilson (born November 29, 1988) is an American sportscaster and former professional football quarterback who played for 14 seasons in the National Football League (NFL), primarily with the Seattle Seahawks.
 With the Seahawks, Wilson was named to the Pro Bowl nine times and helped Seattle win their first Super Bowl championship in Super Bowl XLVIII.
 He is regarded as one of the greatest dual-threat quarterbacks of all time.
 He is also a former professional baseball player.

 Wilson played both college football and baseball for the NC State Wolfpack from 2008 to 2010 before transferring to the Wisconsin Badgers in 2011, where he set the single-season FBS record for passer rating and led them to a Big Ten title and the 2012 Rose Bowl.
 He also played minor league baseball for the Tri-City Dust Devils in 2010 and the Asheville Tourists in 2011 as a second baseman.
 The Seattle Seahawks selected Wilson in the third round (75th overall) of the 2012 NFL draft.
 He tied the rookie record for most passing touchdowns and was named Pepsi NFL Rookie of the Year.
-Wilson then led the Seahawks to consecutive Super Bowl appearances, winning Super Bowl XLVIII and losing Super Bowl XLIX after he was intercepted at the goal line by Malcolm Butler.
+Wilson led the Seahawks to consecutive Super Bowl appearances over the next two seasons, winning Super Bowl XLVIII and losing Super Bowl XLIX after he was intercepted at the goal line by Malcolm Butler.
+He led the team to eight total playoff appearances with four division titles.

 Wilson holds the record for most wins by an NFL quarterback through nine seasons and is one of five quarterbacks with a career passer rating over 99.
 In 2019, he signed a four-year, $140 million contract extension with the Seahawks, becoming the highest-paid NFL player at the time.
 In 2020, he became the third quarterback in NFL history to throw 30 touchdowns in four consecutive seasons.
 Wilson was traded to the Broncos in 2022 and later signed a five-year, $245 million extension.
-His time with the Broncos was marred with disappointment, with the Broncos having the league's worst scoring offense in 2022.
-Wilson was benched near the end of the 2023 season and was released in the offseason, later signing a one-year deal with the Pittsburgh Steelers where he earned his tenth Pro Bowl selection and made his ninth playoff berth.
-He later signed a one-year contract with the New York Giants.
+His time with the Broncos was largely unsuccessful, with the Broncos having the league's worst scoring offense in 2022.
+Wilson was benched near the end of the 2023 season and was released in the offseason, later signing a one-year deal with the Pittsburgh Steelers for 2024 where he earned his tenth Pro Bowl selection.
+The next season he signed a one-year contract with the New York Giants.
+In 2026, he retired from the NFL to join CBS Sports as a sportscaster.
+He retired as the only quarterback with both 40,000 passing yards and 5,000 rushing yards.

 Noted for his philanthropy, Wilson was named the Walter Payton Man of the Year in 2020 and was the recipient of the Bart Starr Award in 2022.
 Wilson is also part owner of the Seattle Sounders FC of Major League Soccer (MLS).
 After he purchased his minority stake, the Sounders won MLS Cup 2019 and the 2022 CONCACAF Champions League.